riking/DocsSync/README.md

 This program will download collaboratively edited files from Google Drive to your local computer.
 (Note: Google Drive is considered the source of truth; upload is not implemented)

+## Build

+    $ go get github.com/riking/DocsSync

+    # Add to PATH (optional)
+    $ ln -s ~/bin/DocsSync $GOPATH/bin/DocsSync
+    $ sudo ln -s /usr/local/bin/DocsSync $GOPATH/bin/DocsSync

+## Usage

-To use, create a sync_config.json file listing the local filenames and the Google Drive file IDs of the files you want to keep on your filesystem, and copy the `DocsSync` binary into the folder, then run as ./DocsSync.
+To use, create a sync\_config.json file listing the local filenames and the Google Drive file IDs of the files you want to keep on your filesystem, and copy the `DocsSync` binary into the folder, then run as ./DocsSync.

 TODO: Currently, you are required to set up your own https://console.developers.google.com project , because I don't want to be punished if someone goes and hits the quota.
 The key shown in the Git history is not valid, don't bother.